 Portugal is a country that makes many European students dream.
-Between its small typical villages and its metropolises on a human scale, its olive groves, beaches and surf spots, Portugal attracts more and more students eager to taste the Portuguese way of life.
+Between its small typical villages and its big cities on a human scale, its olive groves, beaches and surf spots, Portugal attracts more and more students eager to taste the Portuguese way of life.
+Studying in Portugal is trendy and there are good reasons for this.
 For a few years now Lisbon has aspired to be an Erasmus city, but what about Portuguese studies and the university system ?
 How to come to study in Portugal ?
-What are the differences between the Portuguese and other European countries university system?
-Is it possible to come to study easily in Portugal?
-Bob, the expatriate assistant in Portugal, tells you everything you need to know about the characteristics and functioning of the Portuguese university system, to prepare your studies or your Erasmus in Portugal.
+What are the differences between the Portuguese and other European countries university system ?
+Is it possible to come to study easily in Portugal ?
+Lisbob, the expatriate assistant in Portugal, tells you everything you need to know about the characteristics and functioning of the Portuguese university system, to prepare your studies or your Erasmus in Portugal.

 First important thing, there are two types of higher education institutions in Portugal, one must be careful not to confuse them.
 There are universities on one side and polytechnic institutes on the other.
 While both structures may be public or private, they do not provide the same courses.
 In Portugal, universities offer rather generalist curricula, often based on theoretical disciplines and research, whereas polytechnic institutes provide more technical training and lead to jobs that are also more technical.